 After 5 years we still feel great!
 Generally we only need to treat again with a product containing Lactobacillus sakei (we've been using refrigerated Lanto Sinus) after a virus which goes into sinusitis, or if for some other reason we feel like we're sliding into sinusitis.
-The last few years we've needed to do this far less (and more minimally - usually only a few days) than the first year because every year we have improved – fewer colds and viruses, and an improved sinus microbiome.
+We've improved every year so need to do it less and more minimally.

 Because we no longer have chronic sinusitis and can easily treat sinusitis if it occurs with L. sakei, we have NOT taken antibiotics or any other bacteria killing spray or product (such as xylitol) for over 5 years.
 We do not use cortisone or antihistamine nasal sprays either.